akiratechhq/review-opyn-perp-vault-templates-2021-07/Readme.md

 ## Scope

-The initial review focused on the [Project name](https://github.com/opynfinance/perp-vault-templates) repository, identified by the commit hash `1248e6606feb3279a94104df6c6dfcb8d46271f4`.
+The initial review focused on the [Perpetual Vault Template](https://github.com/opynfinance/perp-vault-templates) repository, identified by the commit hash `1248e6606feb3279a94104df6c6dfcb8d46271f4`.

 We focused on manually reviewing the codebase, searching for security issues such as, but not limited to, re-entrancy problems, transaction ordering, block timestamp dependency, exception handling, call stack depth limitation, integer overflow/underflow, self-destructible contracts, unsecured balance, use of origin, costly gas patterns, architectural problems, code readability.